Papahana/Docker/README.rst

     docker rmi  # remove an existing image

     docker build .  # Build the image from a Dockerfile docker image tag old_name:old_tag new_name:new_tag  # Change the name and tag.
-This second image depends on the initial image.
+This second image depends on the original one.